jerseyweeds/multistreamnews.tv/README.md

 * **One-Click Copy**: Copy all currently loaded video URLs to your clipboard with a single button click

 ## How to Use

+### Supporting the Project
+The page includes a "Buy me a coffee" donation feature in the header:
+1. **Access Donations**: Hover over the "Like this?
+Buy me a coffee" button to see PayPal and Venmo options
+2. **Choose Payment Method**: Click either PayPal or Venmo to open a QR code modal
+3. **Scan QR Code**: Use your mobile device to scan the displayed QR code for easy payment
+4. **Close Modal**: Click the X button or outside the modal to close it

 ### Adding Videos via Quick Add Buttons
 1. **Access News Channels**: The colorful quick-add buttons are visible by default at the top of the page